1945 Auckland Rugby League season: Round 1

+Maurie Robertson scored a try on debut for Richmond.
+He went on to play for New Zealand and later coached the national side.

+John Anderson who had rejoined the Marist club.

 Prior to the matches at Carlaw Park 2 minutes silence was observed to mark the passing of United States President, Franklin D. Roosevelt.
 The season was opened with Auckland Rugby League president E.J.
 Osborne kicking off.
 The Marist side featured former New Zealand international, and prodigious goal kicker, John Anderson who had transferred back to the club after a season with Point Chevalier.
 He scored a try and kicked 4 goals in their win over City.
 For Mt Albert there were three rugby transfers making their debut, including future Kiwi, Allan Wiles.
 The Ōtāhuhu side featured 4 brothers in the forward pack.
 They were Joffre Johnson who would become a Kiwi in 1947, Ivan, Mick, and Norm.
 Norm had previously represented Auckland and weighed 14 stone.
 While the North Shore match with Manukau saw the debut of Jack Russell-Green who was said to have played gamely at halfback against the huge Manukau forward pack.
 In 1949 he was selected for the New Zealand side and became Kiwi #321.
 The others were Ray Neary and Des Pike.
+Otahuhu also had two brothers in the backline with W.R.
+Speedy, a promoted junior giving a "fine display" at five eighth.
 Richmond had Des Ryan on debut in their game against Pt Chevalier.
 Ryan had switched from rugby union where he had represented Auckland three years earlier.
 In the same match Pt Chevalier had promoted Doug Anderson from their 4th grade side.
 He was said to have shown promise and would go on to represent New Zealand from 1947 to 1954.
 Following the matches it was reported that the gate takings for the opening round were the highest for years.